MooreSA/INET2005-QuoteGeneratorAPI-Boilerplate/readme.md

-# QuoteGeneratorAPI Boilerplate for Project II #
+# QuoteGeneratorAPI Boilerplate for Project II (INET2005 Web App Prog I) #
-# INET2005 Web Application Programming I #

 To quickly get you coding, this boilerplate project folder is the starting point for Project II.